Horse64/core.horse64.org/docs/How to Contribute.md

-Whenever updating the git hooks, or the forms in the `.gitea` folder, or the workflows to disable pull requests in the `.github` folder, update them in this core.horse64.org repo first.
+Whenever updating the git hooks, or the forms in the `.gitea` folder, or the workflows to disable pull requests in the `.github` folder, update them in the core.horse64.org main repo first.

 Then run (in the main repo folder):
 ```bash